ecoATM Near Me: Find ecoATM Locations To Cash In on Your Old Smart Devices

 3. Take Your Devices To One of the ecoATM Locations.

-To find the closest kiosk, go to the ecoATM website and look up an “ecoATM near me.”
-Once you make your way to the kiosk, plug one device at a time into the test station.
+Make your way to the kiosk and plug one device at a time into the test station.
 The machine will run diagnostics about the item you’re interested in selling and inspect it to determine its condition.

 4. Get an Offer.

 Once the ecoATM completes its diagnostics, it will give you an offer based on the condition of your MP3 player, phone or tablet.